hungrypc/data-structures-and-algorithms/chapters/1__big_O_notation.md

 ## logarithms

-whats a log again? its the inverse of expenentiation
+whats a log again? its the inverse of exponentiation

 log2(8) = 3   ->    2^3 = 8
 log2(value) = exponent    ->    2^exponent = value